-Licenses for mobile devices are frequently redistributed, providing a great deal of flexibility in managing licenses.
+Licenses for mobile devices are frequently redistributed, providing flexibility in managing licenses.
 To encourage redistribution, you can configure the Mobile Device dServer to release licenses from mobile devices that have not connected to the network within a specific number of days.
 You can also release licenses by deleting devices from the Mobile Device Inventory.

-For information about configuring Mobile Device dServer to release licenses, refer to Releasing Licenses on page 182.
-For information about deleting devices from the Mobile Device Inventory, refer to Deleting Mobile Devices on page 259.
+For information about configuring Mobile Device dServer to release licenses, refer to Releasing Licenses on page 189.
+For information about deleting devices from the Mobile Device Inventory, refer to Deleting Mobile Devices on page 272.